If you’re tired of lattes in the same old setting then its high time you head along to one of the 10 best themed cafes in Seoul.

 The sheep hang out just outside the cafe, where you can feed them, have some coffee and snacks next to them, pet them, and fall in love with them.
 Thanks to Thanks Nature Cafe, you can get meet a furry friend in the middle of the city.
 This one’s definitely a favorite of ours out of the 10 Best Themed Cafes Seoul!

 Although not located on Baker Street, 221B is a cafe in Gangnam in the theme of Sherlock Holmes!
 Their menu boasts the regular coffee shop fare: coffee, tea, and lattes.
-They even serve a special Sherlock Coffee that looks like Guiness beer!
+They even serve a special Sherlock Coffee that looks like Guinness beer!
 In addition to caffeinated beverages, they serve beer, wine, ice cream, affogatos, sandwiches and paninis, and even snow cones!

 Complete with a TV that plays episodes of BBC’s Sherlock all day, you can sit down with a cuppa while watching Benedict Cumberbatch as the brilliant and iconic Sherlock Holmes.

-At the cafe, you can taste colorful macarons that are in shape of Brown the bear, Coni the rabbit, Sally the duckling and Leonard the frog with a cup of coffee.
+At the cafe, you can taste colorful macarons that are in the shape of Brown the bear, Coni the rabbit, Sally the duckling and Leonard the frog with a cup of coffee.
 Visit the store and take a picture with your favorite characters from Line!

 Tucked away in the streets of Itaewon, Coffeegraphy lives true to its name as an intersection between coffee and photography!
-Half cafe and half photo studio, Coffeegraphy’s walls are plastered with pictures from past photo shoots.
+Half cafe and half photo studio, Coffeegraphy’s walls are plastered with pictures from past photoshoots.

 Along with a variety of drink options, Coffeegraphy also offers photos to be printed in many different styles and sizes, some of which include, but are not limited to, polaroid and visa pictures.
 Groups of friends can also come in and participate in fun and wacky photoshoots, as some props and costumes are available for use.